marchingband/wvr/README.md

 # welcome to wvr

 Join us on the WVR Forum : https://groups.google.com/g/wvr-audio
-Find the Pinnouts and Download the schematics for WVR :  https://github.com/marchingband/wvr_hardware
+Find the Pinouts and download the schematics for WVR :  https://github.com/marchingband/wvr_hardware
 Binaries for all the WVR boards are here : https://github.com/marchingband/wvr_binaries
 Code for the Web UI is here : https://github.com/marchingband/wvr_ui
 Code for the WVR USB Backpack is here : https://github.com/marchingband/wvr_usb_backpack